-The Stories Behind 8 Horror Movie Masks
+The Fascinating Origins Behind 8 Iconic Horror Movie Masks

 The key to any successful horror movie is the fear of the unknown.
 Whether it’s a monster, murderer, or any other threat, the mystery is what really sells the terror.
 The most tried and true way to make a memorable horror villain is to simply cover his or her face with a mask.
 From meticulous artistry to pure dumb luck, the history of horror movie masks is as fascinating as the films themselves.
 Here are the stories behind eight memorable horror movie masks.

-The expressionless mask star Lon Chaney dons for the first half of the 1925 version of Phantom of the Opera is creepy in its own right, but when it's eventually removed by Mary Philbin's character, a whole new brand of terror is unleashed.
-The unmasking scene was so traumatizing for viewers at the time that there were reports of people actually fainting during the film's premiere.
+The expressionless mask that star Lon Chaney dons for the first half of the 1925 version of Phantom of the Opera is creepy in its own right, but when it’s eventually removed by Mary Philbin’s character, a whole new brand of terror is unleashed.
+The unmasking scene was so traumatizing for viewers at the time that there were reports of people actually fainting during the film’s premiere.

 In 1960’s Eyes Without a Face, Edith Scob’s character, Christiane, is forced into a skin-tight, expressionless mask after she is horribly disfigured in a car accident.
 To get the effect just right, Scob had to show up to set three hours early just to get the mask put on, then she would have to wear it until the shooting day was over.
 She also had to eat her meals through a straw and couldn’t speak because of the stiff facade, leaving her feeling isolated from the rest of the crew.
 But despite the misery of the makeup chair, Scob credits the restrictive mask with actually helping her performance.